Snowfire/docs-for-snowfire/get-started/level-1-css.md

 @import '_top'
 ```

 This will import the top file into the `style`, which then will be included on your website.
-Imaging the possibilities!
+Imagine the possibilities!

 Create partials for